Good-Ghosting/goodghosting-protocol-v2/README.md

 - **Multiple Yield Strategies:** the v2 smart contract architecture uses a strategy pattern that allows to have multiple sources for yield strategies, chosen during deployment time.
 At the moment, v2 offers strategies for AaveV2/Moola, AaveV3, Curve (Aave and Atricrypto pools), Mobius, NoExternalPool strategies.
 And many more in the future.

+- **Withdrawal Mechanism Update for fixed deposit pool** With the amm yield strategies in mind with v2, while withdrawing funds from the pool, the winners/players both will only withdraw the amount of funds they are entilted too to prevent sandwich attacks, large % of pool imbalance on the amm proctocols like curve, mobius, unlike V1 where we withdrew all pool funds via [redeem method in the smart contract](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/contracts/GoodGhostingPolygon.sol#L163), this also means if a winners withdraws later their funds are still earning interests in the external strategy protocols.

 ## Types of Pools

 - **Fixed Deposit Pool with same waiting segment duration:** deposit amount is fixed and equal for each player, and the waiting round duration is equal to the duration of the deposit rounds.
 This type of pool follows the same principal of V1 Pools.

 - **Fixed Deposit Pool with waiting round duration more than deposit rounds duration:** the deposit amount is fixed and equal for each player, but the waiting round length is greater (longer) than the regular deposit rounds.
-It may require less interactions from the players, in terms of sending transactions, because we may have pools with 1 deposit round of 1 week and a waiting round of 3 months, for example.
+It may require less interactions from the players, in terms of sending transactions, because we may have pools with 1 deposit round of 1 week and a waiting round of 3 months.

 - **Flexible Deposit Pool with same waiting segment duration:** the deposit amount is decided by each player while joining the pool.
 Subsequent deposits for that player will be equal to the amount chosen upon joining.
 Finally, the duration of the waiting round is the same as the duration of the deposit rounds.